 #4: If you have a disability, make sure your school’s disability office is aware

 Many students suffer from learning disabilities and mental health disorders (some studies indicate up to 25% of college students have a mental health condition).
-While students with learning disabilities may be aware of the steps they need to take to register those disabilities and obtain necessary accommodations, students suffering from anxiety, depression, eating disorders, or other mental health conditions may not realize that those are disabilities that schools may have to accommodate.
+While students with learning disabilities may be aware of the steps they need to take to register those disabilities and obtain necessary accommodations for their classes, students suffering from anxiety, depression, eating disorders, or other mental health conditions may not realize that those are disabilities that schools may have to accommodate, including during any disciplinary proceedings.
 If you have sought accommodations for a disability, and you believe the academic misconduct accusation relates to your disability, it is important to consider, and discuss with a lawyer, whether you have any legal claims related to your disability.
 If you have not notified the school of your disability, but you believe you have a disability that is implicated in the misconduct charge against you, you should seek assistance from your school’s disability office to obtain necessary accommodations (possibly including alterations to the school’s procedures for deciding your case) and again consider whether your alleged misconduct and your disability are related.